killsking/SAPIEN-Release/readme.md

 large-scale set for articulated objects.
 It enables various robotic vision and interaction tasks that require detailed part-level understanding.
 SAPIEN is a collaborative effort between researchers at UCSD, Stanford and SFU.
-The dataset is a continuation of ShapNet and PartNet.
+The dataset is a continuation of ShapeNet and PartNet.

 ## SAPIEN Engine
 SAPIEN Engine provides physical simulation for articulated objects.
 It powers